ritxy/git/README.md

 * repository -> Is where the files are placer after do a commit
     * The name of main branch of the repository is "main".
 You can have another branches for the modifications that you are doing for the project

+# Note
+Since some version now in Git the default branch has been renamed to main so in older projects your default branch will be named master and in the new projects will be main.

 # GIT COMMANDS